-The Faculty's Equity and Diversity Adviser, Dr Sanna Peden is happy to advise students or staff about any concerns or issues that relate to equity and diversity.
+The School's Equity and Diversity Adviser, is happy to advise students or staff about any concerns or issues that relate to equity and diversity.

-The Faculty of Education supports The University of Western Australia's aspirations to provide an equitable and inclusive environment for all staff and students.
+The Graduate School of Education supports The University of Western Australia's aspirations to provide an equitable and inclusive environment for all staff and students.

-We seek to model good equity and diversity practice within the Faculty and in engagement with the broader community.
+We seek to model good equity and diversity practice within the Graduate School of Education and in engagement with the broader community.

-A commitment to the values of equity and diversity is an explicit expectation of student "disposition" as articulated in the Faculty's Postgraduate attributes.
+A commitment to the values of equity and diversity is an explicit expectation of student "disposition" as articulated in the School's Postgraduate attributes.